-Our audit procedures included, but were not limited to:
+Accounting for mine properties (Note 15) As at 30 June 2020, the Group has recorded mine properties and development assets totalling \$9.343 million.
+Our audit procedures included, but were not limited to: The Group's carrying value of mine properties is a key audit matter as the carrying value of these assets is impacted by various key estimates and judgements, in particular the following: Evaluating the Group's amortisation policy in accordance with Australian Accounting Standards and relevant accounting interpretations and reviewing its consistency with the mine plan; Ore reserve and resource estimates; Commercial production start date; and Amortisation rates. • Testing a sample of additions and assessing whether the Group has recorded mining expenses in line with the requirements of AASB 116 Property, plant and equipment and that development assets have correctly been transferred to mine properties; Furthermore, as the carrying value of mine properties represents a significant asset to the Group, we considered necessary to assess whether any facts or circumstances exist suggesting that the carrying amount of the mine properties • Agreeing the inputs including the ore reserve and resource estimates and ounces of gold produced during the year that were used in the calculation of the amortisation rates to supporting documentation;

-- Evaluating the Group's amortisation policy in accordance with Australian Accounting Standards and relevant accounting interpretations and reviewing its consistency with the mine plan; - Testing a sample of additions and assessing whether the Group has recorded mining expenses in line with the requirements of AASB 116 Property, plant and equipment and that development assets have correctly been transferred to mine properties; - Agreeing the inputs including the ore reserve and resource estimates and ounces of gold produced during the year that were used in the calculation of the amortisation rates to supporting documentation; - Testing the mathematical accuracy and application of the amortisation rates applied to the carrying values of all mine properties in commercial production by recalculating amortisation for the year; - Assessing the competency and objectivity of the experts used by management in the preparation of the ore reserve and resource reports; - Evaluating whether there were any indicators of impairment under the Australian Accounting Standards; - Assessing the adequacy of the related disclosures in the financial report.
+- Testing the mathematical accuracy and application of the amortisation rates applied to the carrying values of all mine properties in commercial production by recalculating amortisation for the year; - Assessing the competency and objectivity of the experts used by management in the preparation of the ore reserve and resource reports; - Evaluating whether there were any indicators of impairment under the Australian Accounting Standards; and - Assessing the adequacy of the related disclosures in the financial report.